Joe-W-Davies/HToEE/README.md

 * this script and all the systematics variations should be run once per year, such that the signal models can be split at the fit stage
 * if the memory gets too high, you could to modify DataHandling.py such that we dont read every systematic in every time, since the script is only run once per systematic
 * the output trees need to be hadded over procs for each year e.g. for 2016 ggH: `hadd ggH_Hee_2016.root output_trees/2016/ggh_125_13TeV_*`
+* at some point you could prevent bkg MC samples being saved for each mass point separately.
+In this context, its just copying the same file for MH value.
+* Change output score plot such that is shows both the train+test sets, and ALL data!